artur-ciocanu/launch.en/help/extension-dev/edge/context.md

 ### [!DNL event]

-The `event` object represents the event that triggered the rule. `event` contains a single property, `rule`, which itself contains the following values:
+The `event` object represents the event that triggered the rule and contains the following values:

 ```js
 logger.log(context.arc.event);